PAD-Net: An Efficient Framework for Dynamic Networks: Abstract

 \section{Abstract}

 Dynamic networks, e.g., Dynamic Convolution (DY-Conv) and the Mixture of Experts (MoE), have been extensively explored as they can considerably improve the model's representation power with acceptable computational cost.
-The common practice in implementing dynamic networks is to convert given static layers into fully dynamic ones where all parameters are dynamic (at least within a single layer) and vary with the input.
-Recent studies empirically show the trend that the more dynamic layers contribute to ever-increasing performance.
-However, such a fully dynamic setting 1) may cause redundant parameters and high deployment costs, limiting the applicability of dynamic networks to a broader range of tasks and models, and more importantly, 2) contradicts the previous discovery in the human brain that \textit{when human brains process an attention-demanding task, only partial neurons in the task-specific areas are activated by the input, while the rest neurons leave in a baseline state.} Critically, there is no effort to understand and resolve the above contradictory finding, leaving the primal question -- whether to make the computational parameters fully dynamic or not? -- unanswered.
-The main contributions of our work are challenging the basic commonsense in dynamic networks, and, proposing and validating the \textsc{cherry hypothesis} -- \textit{A fully dynamic network contains a subset of dynamic parameters that when transforming other dynamic parameters into static ones, can maintain or even exceed the performance of the original network.} Technically, we propose a brain-inspired partially dynamic network, namely PAD-Net, to transform the redundant dynamic parameters into static ones.
-Also, we further design Iterative Mode Partition to partition the dynamic- and static-subnet, which alleviates the redundancy in traditional fully dynamic networks.
-Our hypothesis and method are comprehensively supported by large-scale experiments with two typical advanced dynamic methods, i.e., DY-Conv and MoE, on both image classification and GLUE benchmarks.
-Encouragingly, we surpass the fully dynamic networks by $+0.7\%$ top-1 acc with only $30\%$ dynamic parameters for ResNet-50 and $+1.9\%$ average score in language understanding tasks with only $50\%$ dynamic parameters for BERT-base.
+The common practice in implementing dynamic networks is to convert the given static layers into fully dynamic ones where all parameters are dynamic (at least within a single layer) and vary with the input.
+However, such a fully dynamic setting may cause redundant parameters and high deployment costs, limiting the applicability of dynamic networks to a broader range of tasks and models.
+The main contributions of our work are challenging the basic commonsense in dynamic networks and proposing a partially dynamic network, namely PAD-Net, to transform the redundant dynamic parameters into static ones.
+Also, we further design Iterative Mode Partition to partition dynamic and static parameters efficiently.
+Our method is comprehensively supported by large-scale experiments with two typical advanced dynamic architectures, i.e., DY-Conv and MoE, on both image classification and GLUE benchmarks.
+Encouragingly, we surpass the fully dynamic networks by $+0.7\%$ top-1 acc with only $30\%$ dynamic parameters for ResNet-50 and $+1.9\%$ average score in language understanding with only $50\%$ dynamic parameters for BERT.
+Code will be released at: \url{https://github.com/Shwai-He/PAD-Net}.